holyghosst/holyghosst/README.md

-- 👋 Hi, I’m Alex
+- 👋 Hi, I’m Alex,
-- 👀 I’m interested in computer science and especially in programming
+- 👀 I study Computer Science at the University of Vienna
 - 🌱 I’m currently learning C++ and Java (and some Rust too)

 <!---